 Up until this year when it was replaced by the Photos app, iPhoto was Apple’s resident digital photo manipulation program.
 Mac users could utilize the photo management and manipulation prowess that iPhoto had to offer to organize, sort through, share and even edit the photographs stored on their Mac device.
 In addition to all that, iPhoto could also be used to turn ordinary photographs into mesmerizing and memorable slideshows.
 However, the iPhoto app has its own unique flaws, one of which was the “You can’t open your current photo library using this version of iPhoto” error.

-To be more specific, this error stated “You can’t open your current photo library using this version of iPhoto.
+To become more specific, the error stated, “You cannot open your current photo library using this version of iPhoto.
 You have made changes to your photo library using a newer version of iPhoto.
 Please quit and use the latest version of iPhoto.”
-This error would show up regardless of what version of iPhoto was on the affected Mac – even if it was the latest version – and would render the iPhoto app completely unusable, which is what made this a big problem to begin with.
-The cause of this problem has something to do with your photo library being damaged or completely destroyed, so the solution is to simply rebuild your photo library.
-The following are the two methods that you can use to rebuild your photo library and fix this problem:
+This error would appear, regardless of the version of iPhoto installed on the affected Mac, even if it was the latest version.
+It would render the iPhoto app completely unusable, which initially made this a significant issue.
+The problem’s cause was related to photo library damage or total destruction, so the solution is to rebuild the photo library.
+Below are two methods that you could use to fix this problem by rebuilding your photo library.